Windower/docs/_pages/commands-input.md

 ---
-permalink: /commands/keyboard/
+permalink: /commands/input/
 title: Keyboard Commands
 ---

-Keyboard commands allow you to control how Windower interacts with keyboard input, such as copy & paste and keybinds.
+Input commands allow you to control how Windower interacts with keyboard and mouse input, such as copy & paste and keybinds.

 ### bind / keyboard_bind
 ```